We review the Manjaro Linux with decade-old hardware and new hardware to test its performance. Here are the results.

 Manjaro Review and Experience

-Those who spend longer time in the Linux world know how complicated a situation can be with the above hardware from two famous (🥵) companies.
+Those who spend a long time in the Linux world know how complicated a situation can be with the above hardware from two famous companies.
 I decided to test Majnaro in two ways.
 Firstly, on older hardware (10+ years old) with a complex NVIDIA GeForce card and Broadcom chip.

 Second, in a standard virtual machine.

 ISO Download and Installation

 Firstly, the download from the official website of Manjaro via torrent went fine.
 The mirrors are super fast.
 I choose the Manjaro Linux GNOME Edition for this review which is around 3.2 GB download size.
 The primary reason for choosing GNOME is that it’s easier to compare with other non-Arch distros.

 Secondly, the installation launcher is easy to find on the Manjaro LIVE desktop.
 The OS installer icon is at the GNOME default dock.

 The installation was flawless of Manjaro Linux.
 It uses the Calamares installer.
 In both test and virtual machines, it preserved the GRUB.
 The physical system is a triple boot machine, and Manjaro did not mess up the GRUB.
 It detected all the operating systems.

 Additionally, there’s one tiny observation related to boot.
 Manjaro Linux boot screen gives you two options – a) boot with an open-source driver and b) boot with a proprietary driver.
 When I tried to boot with the proprietary driver, Majnaro did not boot.
 It is stuck on the boot screen with “Starting GNOME Display Manager”.
 It looks like the NVIDIA card support problem (although it is out of support which I found later).
 Eventually, I installed it via the open-source driver option.